legumeinfo/website-ui-specs/allele-search/README.md

 These scripts require the pysam library, which can be installed with e.g.
 `pip install pysam`
-or in a conda environment.
+or with a conda environment.

 There are two versions of the script -- the [first one](prototypes/get_alleles_simple_S4_v03.py) being simpler and the [second one](prototypes/get_alleles_S4_v03.py) being more full-featured.